Suvitruf/docker-grafana-graphite-diamond/README.md

 - `2003`: graphite port for plaintext.
 - `2004`: port to Carbon’s pickle receiver.

+### Using the Docker Index###
+This image is published under [Suvitruf's repository on the Docker Index](https://hub.docker.com/r/suvitruf/grafana_graphite/) and all you need as a prerequisite is having Docker installed on your machine.

 ### Building the image yourself ###
 To build container just run `build` script.